UPDATED ON May 22 2024

 Porgies are relatively easy to catch by using a small strip of squid on a small hook with a small weight.
 However porgies can also be caught using small artificial lures.
 When you find a school of porgies then be ready for fast action with lots of bites.
 For this reason porgy fishing on Cape Cod is a great option for kids and anglers without much patience.

-Earlier in the month on May 16th I was fishing along the western shore in Buzzard's Bay in 15-20 feet in the area shown in the map below.
+During the middle of May and into early June I've had good luck fishing for porgies along the western shore in Buzzard's Bay in 15-20 feet in the area shown in the map below.

-We were targeting tautog, but we ended up catching some of the largest porgies I have ever seen.
+Oftentimes I will be targeting tautog, but end up catching some of the largest porgies I have ever seen.

-During that same general time period, MFCC member Bruno Demir was also catching huge porgies off the southside of the Cape, in the waters off Yarmouth and Barnstable, also while targeting tautog.
+During that same general time period of mid to late May, my friend and MFCC member Bruno Demir will often be catching huge porgies off the southside of the Cape, in the waters off Yarmouth and Hyannis.

 Father/Son Porgy Fishing